robey/packrattle/docs/api.md

 - `repeatSeparated(p, separator = "", options = { min: 1, max: Infinity })` - Match 'p' multiple times, separated by 'separator', which is not optional but is dropped.

-- `reduce(p, separator = "", options = { min: 1, max: Infinity, first: x => [ x ], next: (sum, sep, x) => sum.push(x) })` - Match 'p' multiple times, separated by a non-optional 'separator', like 'repeatSeparated'.
-For the first 'p', map the result through 'first' to create an accumulator.
-For subsequent 'p', call `next(sum, sep, x)` with the accumulator, the result of 'separator', and the result of 'p'.
-The result of 'next' will be the new accumulator.
-When the match is exhausted, the accumulator is returned.
+- `reduce(p, separator = "", options = {})` - Match 'p' multiple times, separated by a non-optional 'separator', like 'repeatSeparated'.
+When the match is exhausted, the result of the last `next` call is returned.
+If there was only one match with no separators, the result of `first` is returned.
+Options:
+  - `min` (default: 1) - Minumum number of 'p' to match.
+  - `max` (default: Infinity) - Maximum number of 'p' to match.
+  - `first` (default: `value => [ value ]`) - Transform the first result of 'p' (like 'map').
+The default accumulator creates a new array with the match result as its only element.
+  - `next` (default: `(total, separator, value) => total.push(value)`) - Transform each subsequent match of 'separator' followed by 'p'.
+The first parameter is the total result so far (or the result of the 'first' function).
+The second is the result of the separator, and the last is the result of the current 'p'.
+This function should return the new 'total' that will be passed in on future matches.

 For example, here is a parser that identifies strings like "3+50+2" and returns the match result 55: